annguyen0212/annguyen0212.github.io/_posts/2021-02-03-learning-project.md

 layout: post
 title:  "Language Usage and Learning Bias"
 date:   2021-02-02
 excerpt: "Does simpler linguistic structure guarantee faster learning?
 Many theories predict so.
 Are more frequent elements easier to learn?
 That sounds like a reasonable hypothesis.
-But when we have a low-frequency but simple structure and a high-frequency but complex one, what should we expect?
-In this project, I investigate factors that influence children’s language acquisition and how they interact with one another."
+But when we have a **low-frequency but simple** structure and a **high-frequency but complex** one, what should we expect?
 feature: /image/Picture1.png